+To end the health disparities of people with disabilities, it is critical that people with disabilities be legally identified as a SMUP under the Public Health Service Act, with the corresponding benefits associated with that designation.
+These benefits could include:

-To achieve health equity for people with disabilities, it is critical that people with disabilities be legally identified as a SMUP under the Public Health Service Act, with the corresponding benefits associated with that designation.
-These benefits include: federal funding for health centers and public health infrastructure such as Federally Qualified Health Centers; eligibility to apply for federal funding to develop and operate Community Health Centers; access to loan repayment and training programs in the Health Resource Services Administration's (HRSA) Workforce Development and Training Programs including the national Health Service Corps Scholarships; incentives for physicians to treat the designated population in the form of higher Centers for Medicare and Medicaid Services (CMS) reimbursement rates for physician services; and preference given to research at federal agencies, including the National Institutes of Health, that studies medically underserved populations.
+To achieve health equity for people with disabilities, it is critical that people with disabilities be legally identifed as a SMUP under the Public Health Service Act...

+federal funding for health centers and public health infrastructure such as Federally Qualified Health Centers;

+eligibility to apply for federal funding to develop and operate Community Health Centers; and access to loan repayment and training programs in the Health Resource Services Administration's (HRSA) Workforce Development and Training Programs including the national Health Service Corps Scholarships;

+incentives for physicians to treat the designated population in the form of higher Centers for Medicare and Medicaid Services (CMS) reimbursement rates for physician services;

+and preference given to research at federal agencies, including the National Institutes of Health, that studies medically underserved populations.

-Typically, Medically Underserved Population designations by HRSA require population groupings based upon geography, which is not an applicable means of providing equitable healthcare to the national community of people with disabilities.
-Accordingly, as a means of bypassing the localized geographic location requirement, people with disabilities must be designated by Congress as a Special Medically Underserved Population through a revision of Section 330 of the Public Health Service Act.
+Typically, Medically Underserved Population designations by HRSA require population groupings based upon geography, which is not an applicable means of grouping for providing appropriate healthcare to the national community of people with disabilities, who are a part of every American community.
+Accordingly, people with disabilities must be designated by Congress as a Special Medically Underserved Population through a revision of Section 330 of the Public Health Service Act.